-For enterprises and manufacturers who are embracing the internet of things, the new era of manufacturing can significantly reduce operating costs, while increase the seamless integration between the factory and the supply chain and distribution networks.
-For customer facing companies, the real time information will enable them to continue and deepen the customer relationships far beyond the point of sale and even create profitable new revenue streams.
+For enterprises and manufacturers who are embracing the internet of things, the new era of manufacturing can significantly reduce operating costs, while increasing the seamless integration between the factory and the supply chain and distribution networks.
+For customer-facing companies, the real-time information will enable them to continue and deepen the customer relationships far beyond the point of sale and even create profitable new revenue streams.

 Being able to keep track of any and all data produced by connected devices and using that to automate the menial tasks that take up time in the workplace could do wonders for businesses and efficiency overall.

-On the most macro scale, is application of the Internet of things to improve cities and urban communities.
-Urban spaces are the man made microcosms where numerous entities interact with each other to offer citizens an array of services including, infrastructure, utilities, transportation, security and safety, health care and education.
-Merging these complex systems creates a unique blending of dynamic needs, materials and digital information.
+On the most macro scale, is the application of the Internet of things to improve cities and urban communities.
+Urban spaces are man-made microcosms where numerous entities interact with each other to offer citizens an array of services including, infrastructure, utilities, transportation, security and safety, health care, and education.
+Merging these complex systems creates a unique blending of dynamic needs, materials, and digital information.
 As the urban population continues to grow, cities are beginning to embrace these technologies and the internet of things Cities, like New Orleans, have already implemented a better emergency response system using technology solutions designed by Microsoft and Motorola.
-The solution connects otherwise disconnected emergency applications (medical, police, and fire departments) into a seamless blend that improves all the response time and decision making of all involved.
+The solution connects otherwise disconnected emergency applications (medical, police, and fire departments) into a seamless blend that improves the response time and decision-making of all involved.

 Regardless of which sphere, IoT technology represents a broad range of value-added services that will likely generate revenue.
 A critical factor to the success of this revolutionary technology is the pre-existing ecosystem, that will be leveraged to better suit the needs of its consumers.
-Companies, enterprises and urban centers should begin to strategzie on how to integrate IoT into their eco-system.
-Accumulating the knowledge, sharing value over each IoT ecosystem, and get it delivering — and capturing data — for as many customers as possible, will enable businesses to succeed.
+Companies, enterprises, and urban centers should begin to strategize on how to integrate IoT into their eco-system.
+Accumulating the knowledge, sharing value over each IoT ecosystem, and getting it delivered — and capturing data — for as many customers as possible, will enable businesses to succeed.

-As the internet of things progressively becomes more integrated into core business, consumer and urban needs, the high usage will directly translate into higher demand on data storage and retrieval From the perspective of developers and support networks, monitoring this traffic and closely reviewing the alerts will become a fundamental imperative to the success of any cloud based application.
+As the internet of things progressively becomes more integrated into the core business, consumer and urban needs, the high usage will directly translate into higher demand for data storage and retrieval From the perspective of developers and support networks, monitoring this traffic and closely reviewing the alerts will become a fundamental imperative to the success of any cloud-based application.

 Written by Avi the CEO of MoovingON, providing various services that ensure cloud/SaaS base application uptime management, providing NOC as a Service, building monitoring solution and on-going cloud (public or private) maintenance.